GabinDDL/L2S2-GYTMY-Game/INSTALL.md

 - `automake`
 - `libtool`

-**Install the libraries in order!** and, if possible, in the same folder.
+**Install the libraries following the order given below!** and, if possible, in the same folder.

 ## Install Spro